Key (critical) relations preserved by a weak near-unanimity function: Main Results

 \subsection{A characterization of key relations preserved by a WNU}

 As we know from Section~\ref{twovaluedcaseSection} every key relation on two elements can be represented as a disjunction of linear equations.
-Moreover, if this relation is preserved by a WNU, then we can check that only one equation contains more than 1 variable.
+Moreover, if this relation is preserved by a WNU, then we can check that only one equation contains more than one variable.
+To show this, it is sufficient to check that every minimal WNU on 2 elements (conjunction, disjunction, majority operation, x+y+z) cannot preserve a disjunction of several nontrivial equations.
 In this section we will generalize this statement for bigger sets.
 In the paper we always assume that $a\neq b$ if we consider the set $\{a,b\}$.